jtransc/jtransc/docs/plugins/index.md

 You must add to your JAR this file:
 `META-INF.services/com.jtransc.plugin.JTranscPlugin`

 With the fqname of your implementation.
-That class should extend `com.jtransc.plugin.JTranscPluginAdaptor` for so it continue working when more methods are added to the plugin interface.
+That class should extend the abstract class `com.jtransc.plugin.JTranscPlugin`.

 You can see some examples of plugins to discover the API at that moment: